BestTimesToVisit.com Logo

 Frequently Asked Questions

-What is the best time of year to visit Kathmandu for trekking and avoiding crowds?
+When is the absolute best time to visit Kathmandu for clear mountain views and comfortable weather?

-How easy is it to get around Kathmandu, and what's the best way to navigate the city?
+Is it safe to drink tap water in Kathmandu, and what's the best way to handle money?

 Ready to Plan Your Trip?